IngeVanGemert/Act-for-Web-apfw-multi-language/README.md

 # Installation of Act!
-Premium For Web APFW localized in different languages German Franch and English
+Premium For Web APFW localized in different languages German French and English
 First check that you have an active working installation of Apfw.
 I have installed Act Premium for Web v24:
 <img width="455" height="516" alt="image" src="https://github.com/user-attachments/assets/c08be936-8d0d-4a01-9263-7ef98256baf4" />